MariuszJozef/GEANT4-MinimalExample1-CompileRunWithEclipseIDE/README.md

 # GEANT4 - A Bare Bones Example with Eclipse IDE
-A rudimentary example to get started with GEANT4 simulations with Eclipse.
-The code herein consists only of a minimal main function; the essential classes: DetectorConstruction, PhysicsList and PrimaryGeneratorAction are not included yet - but it compiles and runs!
+The code herein consists only of a minimal main function; the essential classes: DetectorConstruction, PhysicsList and PrimaryGeneratorAction are not included yet - but it compiles on Eclipse and runs!
 These three essential classes will be added in the next example.
 Afterwards a sensitive detector will be build to read out information from radiation-matter interactions.

 Here are pictorial instructions of how to compile GEANT4 with Eclipse IDE.
 (This information is not readily available so I include it here with the hope that it may be useful to others).